mdjermanovic/common-path/README.md

 * This library does __not resolve__ paths.
 For example, `D:\a\b.js`, `\a\b.js` and `a\b.js`
-might all represent the same file, but they are seen as different kinds of paths, and different kinds of paths will always have `null` calculated as the common path.
+might all represent the same file, but they are seen as different kinds of paths, and different kinds of paths will always have `null` as the common path.
 If your array can contain different kinds of paths (e.g. both absolute and relative), use [path.resolve()](https://nodejs.org/api/path.html#path_path_resolve_paths) on all paths.
 * This library expects and works well with __normalized__ paths.